 If you have a small bathroom then optimising on space is essential.

 Once you’ve installed the shower, you can then set up the cabinets and other fixtures.
-After this comes the floor tiles and repainting or tiling the walls.
+Next is the floor tiles and repainting or tiling the walls.

 Remember to cover up any seams and gaps using some drywall mud and tape, and use some cement board for the wall for the bath or shower.
-As bathrooms are prone to damp, you should also consider some damp and waterproofing in the bathroom.
-A waterproof paint can often help.
+As bathrooms are prone to damp, you should also invest in some specialist bathroom paint.

 Things to consider before remodelling your bathroom